 Total of the following three items:

 - Collection (Acquisitions and Preservation) — The percentage of the entire collection development expenditures spent on the religious studies and theology collection.
-If you do not have a budget specifically for the religion and theology collection, estimate by determining the size of your religion and theology collection and use the percentage that represents of the entire collection to calculate proportionally how much of your collections budget is spent on religion and theology.
+If you do not have a budget specifically for the religion and theology collection, the estimate by determining the size of your religion and theology collection and use the percentage that represents the entire collection to calculate proportionally how much of your collections budget is spent on religion and theology.

 - Salaries — Percentage of time staff members spend supporting religion/theology students and/or doing collection development; for example:

 - Full-time religion bibliographer 100%